BodenmillerGroup/steinbock/examples/README.md

 # Examples

-This directory contains scripts and notebooks exemplifying the use of steinbock.
+This directory contains scripts and notebooks exemplifying the use of steinbock with Python.